lone-dma/Lone-EFT-DMA-Radar/README.md

   - For keeping the DER Community running, and doing an awesome job keeping the other eft-dma-radar fork maintained.
 Thank you!
 - Marazm
   - For your hard work on maps, and your willingness to contribute them to the open domain.
 Thank you!
+- Keegi
+  - For your helpful insights on Unity/IL2CPP Reversing.
+Thank you!